technonaturalist

 The graft was a success, and all was well with the world.

 For a while anyway.
 Thursday just gone (6 Jan 2011), my in laws were visiting and my father in law found one of the Australorp chicks dead in the nesting box.
 There was no sign of injury, so it was put down to one of those unfortunate incidences of chickens randomly dropping dead for no reason a human can decipher.
 The next day, Stripey and the remaining four Australorps were lethargic and not following Tempest.
 We brought them in and put them in a box under a light.
 Later that day, Stripey and another of the Australorps was dead.
 We quarantined Tempest and her remaining yellow chick (who was looking very healthy and active) in the brooder and returned the Australorp chick that was still on its feet to them.
-Josh ran down to City Farmers to get some vitamins and medication and things, which were added to their water.
+JJ ran down to City Farmers to get some vitamins and medication and things, which were added to their water.
 Our efforts were in vain and the two Australorp chicks eventually died.

 This morning, the chick we thought had pulled through was on the floor of the brooder not moving.
-Josh brought it in and set it up in a box under a light.
+JJ brought it in and set it up in a box under a light.
 This afternoon, it died.
 We struggled for a while to try to work out what had happened.
 Did one or more of the Australorps have some disease?
-Josh rang the person we got them from to get her to keep an eye on her other chicks just in case.
+JJ rang the person we got them from to get her to keep an eye on her other chicks just in case.
 Could it have been something they picked up here?
-We kept an eye on Chess and her chicks, but like Tempest's surviving chick, they were very healthy looking and continuing to run around and eat and doing things chicklets do.
+We kept an eye on Chess and her chicks, but like Tempest’s surviving chick, they were very healthy looking and continuing to run around and eat and doing things chicklets do.
 Perhaps those bloody stickfast fleas had overwhelmed their systems.
-We're still not sure.
+We’re still not sure.

 We watched the yellow chick standing in the centre of the coop with its eyes shut peeping monotonously whenever Tempest was standing still.
 It would scurry after her whenever she moved enough and when she called it to come eat, but otherwise carried on with the incessant peeping.
 Tempest for her part was checking all the nooks and crannies in the broody box sadly bukking for her missing chicklets.